itaymigdal/some-scripts/README.md

 Discover HTTP servers with PUT method enabled (uses Scapy package).
 This script will generate 50 threads by default, each of them will:
-	+ Generate Random public IP address
+	+ generate Random public IP address
 	+ probe port 80 using single SYN packet
-	+ if port is open - send HTTP OPTIONS method request to see available methods.
+	+ if port is open - send HTTP OPTIONS method request to see available methods
-	+ if PUT method in response - try to put /index.txt (empty file).
+	+ if PUT method in response - try to put /index.txt (empty file)
 	+ if PUTed successfuly - print server :)